Donald Trump tests positive for coronavirus | DW | 02.10.2020

 The president becomes the highest-profile world leader to contract the virus, just a month before he seeks a second term in the White House.

-The Trumps had entered quarantine earlier in the day after senior aide Hope Hicks had also tested positive.
-She spent a substantial amount of time in close proximity with Trump this week, including traveling with him to a campaign rally on Wednesday, the Associated Press reported, citing an administration official.
+With Trump trailing his Democratic rival Joe Biden in the polls, the diagnosis has thrown his reelection plan into turmoil

-Minutes after Trump tweeted his positive test result, the White House physician said the president was "well" and and will continue to perform his duties "without disruption" while quarantining along with the first lady.
+Immediately, the White House canceled plans for Trump to attend a campaign fundraiser and to fly to Florida for a rally later Friday.

-Trump canceled plans to attend a campaign fundraiser and to fly to Florida for a rally later Friday.
+However, the first lady's chief of staff wrote on Twitter that "nothing" would stop the pair from "fighting for the American people."

-While most people develop only mild symptoms, some older people — usually those with other medical complications — develop more severe symptoms, including pneumonia, which can be fatal.
+If the president was unable to do his job — even for a short illness— the 25th Amendment to the United States Constitution allows the vice president becomes the president.

-The announcement sparked a drop in US stock futures.
+The announcement sparked an immediate drop in US stock futures.
 The Dow slumped 1.7% and the broader S&P 500 shed 1.6% on the news.
+Japan's Nikkei traded down almost a percent and European stock markets were expected to open lower on the news.

-Hope Hicks is one of Trump's most-trusted aides who returned to the administration this year as an adviser ahead of the election
+Indian Prime Minister Narendra Modi tweeted his support, wishing the president and first lady "a quick recovery."

 After several earlier positive cases close to the president, the White House began conducting daily tests for Trump's senior aides and anyone else in close proximity with the president or vice president Mike Pence — including reporters.